7 Common Causes of Back Pain

 Rare but serious, infections can strike the vertebrae, a condition called osteomyelitis.
 Or you can develop diskitis (discitis), inflammation in the discs between the bones.
 The swelling that results can send pain signals up your spinal cord to your brain.

 Cancer is also uncommon but can cause pain when tumors form along the spinal cord.
 Some cancers begin in the back, but most often they form when cancer from elsewhere in the body spreads.
 If you have back pain and a history of cancer—or other concerning symptoms, such as unexplained weight loss—your doctor may quickly order imaging tests to spot tumors.

 6. Health Issues in Other Parts of Your Body

 Conditions that affect other organs—not just the muscles and joints in your back—can cause pain in or near your lower back.
 These include kidney stones or infections, pancreatitis, sexually transmitted infections, and endometriosis, in which the tissue that lines the uterus grows elsewhere in the body.
 Pregnant women frequently develop back pain, and so do people with fibromyalgia, which causes fatigue and muscle aches throughout the body.

 7. Spinal Stenosis

-If you have degenerative disc disease, your body may respond by developing new bone to help support your spine.
-This bone growth can squeeze the nerves in your spinal cord, resulting in pain in your back or pain and numbness running down your legs.
+If you have degenerative disc disease, the mechanical loading on your vertebrae shift.
+Your spine may respond by developing new bone where excess force is applied.
+These bone growths (osteophytes) can squeeze the nerves in your spinal cord, resulting in pain in your back or pain and numbness running down your legs.
 Often, this condition impairs your ability to walk and requires surgical treatment.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced